warmana/cloudant-docs-fork/source/includes/guides/_warehousing.md

-The process is similar to [using Cloudant to create a dashDB warehouse](warehousing.html#use-cloudant-to-create-a-dashdb-warehouse), however instead of selecting the `Create new dashDB instance` option, select the `dashDB service instance` and select the dashDB warehouse that already exists within Bluemix.
+The process is similar to [using Cloudant to create a dashDB warehouse](warehousing.html#use-cloudant-to-create-a-dashdb-warehouse), however instead of selecting the `Create new dashDB instance` option, select the `dashDB service instance` and choose the dashDB warehouse that already exists within Bluemix.

 ![Screenshot of the "Connect to existing dashDB instance" task within the Cloudant dashboard](images/existingDashDBInstance.png)